skara-21/Advanced_Regression_Techniques_ML/README.md

 # 🏠 House Price Prediction

-პროექტის მიზანია საცხოვრებელი სახლების ფასის პროგნოზირება სხვადასხვა რეგრესიაზე დაფუძნებული მოდელების გამოყენებით. გამოყენებულია Sklearn, XGBoost, Feature Engineering, და MLflow მოდელის ტრენინგისთვის, ხოლო Dagshub გამოიყენება როგორც პლატფორმა მოდელების ვერსიირებისა და ლოგირებისათვის.
+The goal of this project is to predict residential house prices using various regression-based models.
+The project utilizes Sklearn, XGBoost, Feature Engineering, and MLflow for model training, while Dagshub is used as a platform for model versioning and logging.

-## პროექტის სტრუქტურა
+## Project Structure

 - `model_experiment.ipynb`
-  - ძირითადი ფაილი.
+  - Main file.
-  - შეიცავს შემდეგ დანაყოფებს
+  - Contains the following sections:
     - **Data Cleaning**
     - **Feature Selection**
     - **Feature Engineering**